vikyw89/useSyncV/README.md

   return data;
 };

-export const UseSubAsyncVTest = () => {
+export const UseAsyncSubVTest = () => {
-  // this will subscribe this component to 'randomUser', whenever we do setAsyncFn with 'randomUser' as selector, the data will refetch const { data, loading, error } = useSubAsyncV('randomUser', asyncFn);
+  // this will subscribe this component to 'randomUser', whenever we do setAsyncFn with 'randomUser' as selector, the data will refetch const { data, loading, error } = useAsyncSubV('randomUser', asyncFn);

   const refetchHandler = async () => {
-    // this will do an asyncFunction under 'randomUser' setAsyncV('randomUser', async (p) => {
+    // we want to modify backend data asyncRefetchV('randomUser', async (p) => {
+      // we can set the data here for optimistic rendering (optional) setSyncV('randomUser', someDataForOptimisticRendering);

-      // we can put function here to post / modify data in backend database await insertDataToRandomUserTable()
+      // we can put function here to post / modify data in backend database await insertDataToRandomUserTable();

-      // data that we return here will be displayed in return p;
+      // useAsyncSubV will automatically refetch data
     });
   };
   return (